-More than 40 pages of vivid pictures to walk you through basic photography concepts that have impacted my photography journey.
-(And you don’t need a sharpie marker to hide pictures from your brothers!)
-The pages of this little eBook are filled mostly with pictures (every picture is worth 1,000 words, right?), but each tip also includes a short explanation.
+More than 40 pages of vivid images to walk you through basic portrait photography concepts that change your photos from “ok” to “great!”
+(And you won’t need a sharpie marker to hide immodest pictures from the guys in your family!)
+The pages of this little eBook are filled mostly with example images (every picture is worth 1,000 words, right?), but each tip also includes a short explanation.

 The date has arrived for the photo session, and you and your client have met at the appointed location.
 You watch as your client’s family unloads from their mini-van.
 All sorts of “what if” scenarios run through your mind.
 You begin to have a surge of fear run through you.
 Where do you begin?

 I love my family.
 I grew up having pictures of everyday life taken all the time.
 The 8-year-old has a funny hairdo.
 We take a picture of it.
 Dad is working on a plumbing project under the kitchen sink with a toddler trying to help.
 We take a picture of it.
 The 5-year-old climbs into the dryer: not quite what we consider normal, or acceptable, but memorable nonetheless, so…you guessed it.
 We take a picture of it.

 We take pictures of everything: of our house in all four seasons of the year; of the fort made in the yard; of the little girls playing dress-up and re-enacting a wedding; of the young people working tirelessly on their computers; of the land-clearing project in the backyard; of the dessert that was made for supper last night; of….every day happenings in every day life.

 All of this to say, family is important to me, and so are pictures.
 Why?
 Well, for me it goes deeper than just finding pleasure in taking pictures.
 For me, it is enjoying the family God gave me.
 It is living in the moment.
 It is savoring the beauty God has placed around me in the precious lives I get to watch grow up around me.